Study of visible-light emission in pure and methane-doped liquid argon: Introduction

 \section{Introduction}

 In liquid Ar TPCs for dark matter search~\cite{Chepel13} and neutrino detection~\cite{Majumdar21} experiments, the scattered particle produces two types of signals: that of primary scintillation recorded promptly (``S1'') and that of primary ionization recorded with a delay (``S2'').
-The ionization (S2) signal is recorded typically indirectly in the gas phase of two-phase detectors~\cite{Akimov21} using the effect of proportional electroluminescence~\cite{Buzulutskov20}.
-In contrast, the primary scintillation signal (S1) is recorded directly using either photomultiplier tubes (PMTs) or silicon photomultipliers (SiPMs).
+The \Xreplace{ionization (S2)}{S2} signal is recorded typically indirectly in the gas phase of two-phase detectors~\cite{Akimov21} using the effect of proportional electroluminescence~\cite{Buzulutskov20}.
+In contrast, the \Xreplace{primary scintillation signal (S1)}{S1 signal} is recorded directly using either photomultiplier tubes (PMTs) or silicon photomultipliers (SiPMs).

-``Ordinary'' primary scintillations in liquid Ar are due to the excimer (Ar$_{2}^{*}$) emission mechanism~\cite{Chepel13,Akimov21,Buzulutskov17}.
-They are intensively produced in the vacuum ultraviolet (VUV), around 128~nm, with a photon yield of about $40 \times 10^3$~photon/MeV~\cite{Akimov21}, and thus require a wavelength shifter (WLS), such as tetraphenyl-butadiene (TPB), to convert the VUV to the visible light suitable for detection with PMTs and SiPMs.
+``Ordinary'' primary scintillation light in liquid Ar forms from the excimer (Ar$_{2}^{*}$) emission mechanism~\cite{Chepel13,Akimov21,Buzulutskov17}.
+Scintillation light is intensely produced in the vacuum ultraviolet (VUV), around 128~nm, with a photon yield of about $40 \times 10^3$~photon/MeV~\cite{Akimov21}, and thus require a wavelength shifter (WLS), such as tetraphenyl-butadiene (TPB), to convert the VUV to the visible light suitable for detection with PMTs and SiPMs.

-On the other hand, there were indications on the production of primary scintillations in the visible and near infrared (NIR) range in liquid Ar \cite{Buzulutskov11,Bondar12P1,Bondar12P2,Heindl10,Heindl11,Alexander16,Auger16,Escobar18,Bondar20S1}, albeit at a much lower yield, of the order of 500~photon/MeV~\cite{Buzulutskov11}, the origin of which is still not clear.
+On the other hand, there were indications on light emission in the visible and near infrared (NIR) range in liquid Ar in S1 signal~\cite{Buzulutskov11,Bondar12P1,Bondar12P2,Heindl10,Heindl11,Alexander16,Auger16,Escobar18,Bondar20S1}, albeit at a much lower yield, of the order of 500~photon/MeV~\cite{Buzulutskov11}, the origin of which is still not clear.

-It was suggested in~\cite{Buzulutskov18} that such visible light primary scintillations in liquid Ar might be explained by neutral bremsstrahlung (NBrS) of primary ionization electrons, decelerated in the medium down to the energy domain of the NBrS effect (1-10~eV).
+It was suggested in ref.~\cite{Buzulutskov18} that such visible-light emission in liquid Ar might be explained by neutral bremsstrahlung (NBrS) of primary ionization electrons, decelerated in the medium down to the energy domain of the NBrS effect (1-10~eV).
 The NBrS effect is that of bremsstrahlung of electrons scattered on neutral atoms \cite{Buzulutskov18}:

+So far, the NBrS emission in the form of electroluminescence in noble gases has been experimentally and theoretically studied in refs.~\cite{Buzulutskov18,Bondar20NBrS,Kimura20,Takeda20,Aoyama21,Aalseth21,Henriques22} and~\cite{Buzulutskov18,Borisova21G,Borisova21L,Amedo22} respectively, with predicted continuous spectrum in the visible and NIR range.

+The NBrS emission in single collision is naturally fast as it is defined by time of flight of the electron (of 1-10~eV kinetic energy) nearby the atom, which is of the order of $10^{-4}$~ps.
+Since to reduce the electron energy from 10 to 1~eV it takes about $10^5$ collisions, with electron mean free path between them of about 10~nm and electron velocity of about $10^{6}$~m/s, the overall time of the NBrS emission from primary ionization electrons would be of the order of 1~ns.